-Through our strategic relationship with Professional Compounding Centers of America, Inc. ("PCCA"), one of the largest drug compounding organizations in the world, we expect to facilitate our future selection, formulation and development of potential product candidates.
-Our relationship with PCCA is exclusive and provides us with the opportunity to develop new products using PCCA's proprietary drug formulations and drug delivery technologies, as well as access to an extensive database of market-oriented information related to specific drug development candidates.
-We plan to use our proprietary Accudel drug delivery technology, coupled with these licensed technologies, formulations and market data, to identify pharmaceutical development opportunities where there is a significant unmet need for a new drug product.
-We are currently considering potential product candidates in the muscle relaxant and neuropathic pain fields, and we expect those areas may be our next avenues for additional product development.
+Effective August 30, 2012, we entered into a strategic relationship with the Professional Compounding Centers of America, Inc. ("PCCA"), one of the largest drug compounding organizations in the world.
+We expect this relationship to facilitate our future selection, development and formulation of potential product candidates.
+Our relationship with PCCA provides us with exclusive access to and use of PCCA's proprietary drug formulations and drug delivery technologies, as well as an extensive database of generic and other drug prescription information provided by PCCA's member pharmacies and physicians.
+We plan to use our proprietary Accudel drug delivery technology, coupled with these licensed technologies, formulations and data, to identify markets in which we perceive development opportunities for new drug products and to develop reformatted and repurposed generic drugs, a process that we describe as "Generecycle."